Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Alternately, the Pastry Shop in the buffet area on deck 16 also offered afternoon tea goodies with all the trimmings.

-The Bistro and World Fresh Market Place Buffet – Deck 16
+The Bistro and World Fresh Market Place buffet – Deck 16

 World Fresh Market Place on the Sky Princess